davidagler/qti2txt/README.md

 ## Use

-To use, copy the code, from a QTI file add the folder with two files in it (one of which will be `assessment_meta.xml`), run the `run.py` script in the terminal, enter the file path of the folder.
-It should output quiz.txt and question_details.csv files.
-In addition, you can uncomment `convert_to_qti()` function to test whether the quiz converts back into a QTI file.
+To use, run the `run.py` script in the terminal, enter the file path of the QTI export (this will be a `.zip` file).
+The program will output three files: a `.csv` file and a `.txt` file.
+Optionally, you can uncomment the `convert_to_qti()` function to turn it back into a QTI file.
+This is useful for debugging.

 ## Features